FezFamiliar/w-appointments/README.md

 # w-appointments
-Lightweight appointment system in pure PHP.
+A Lightweight hourly timeframe appointment system in pure PHP.